au79/image-similarity/readme.md

 My coworker, Jesse Fulton, asked me to look into bringing the knowledge gained in my recent machine-learning classes to bear on the problem of assigning attribution to an image based on its similarity to a known image in an existing corpus.

 My initial response was to suggest that there might be a manual way to determine that two images were essentially the same, by hashing scaled-down copies of the images, and comparing the hashes.
-This was naive and doesn't scale well.
+This was naïve and doesn't scale well.

 I wasn't sure anything would scale well.
 When checking an unknown image for similarity to an existing corpus of images, can you avoid comparing it to every known image?
 Or can the comparison be sped up to make such a check feasible?